 In determining the lease term, the Company has considered extension options which, as of January 1, 2019, are reasonably certain to be exercised by it.
-The likelihood of exercising the extension options has been examined while taking into consideration, among other things, the lease payments during the extension periods in relation to market prices, significant improvements in the leased properties carried out by the Company which are likely to have a significant economic benefit for a.
+The likelihood of exercising the extension options has been examined while taking into consideration, among other things, the a.
 Basis for the preparation of the financial statements (cont.)